 - At the bottom of the cirque, accessible after 1h30 walk

-- It emerges from a rock chaos below the Lac de la Vogealle
+- It arises from a rocky chaos below the Lac de la Vogealle

 Cascade de la Lyre